 Bali has so many dishes to choose but, the base for everything is mostly rice.
 We love the Nasi Campur (mixed rice), Babi Guling (roasted suckling pig) or Iga Babi (pork ribs).
 Here you can also, treat yourself with a fabulous high tea.
 We love so much the one from Métis, they were so kind that they even made a special high tea for us because Sandrina is allergic to strawberries.

-The island is world famous for the most expensive coffee in the world, Kopi Luwak, made from civets poop.
+The island is world-famous for the most expensive coffee in the world, Kopi Luwak, made from civets poop.
 However, we didn’t support this kind of places, every time we saw the little civet in cages.
 Please don’t support animal cruelty.
-Instead, go to others places, for example, where you can learn more about Balinese chocolates (they are delicious), we love the ones from POD.
+Instead, go to other places, for example, where you can learn more about Balinese chocolates (they are delicious), we love the ones from POD.

 2. Amazing Beaches and Surfing

 The beaches in Bali are fantastic but, you will need to know where to find them.
-For example, we been in Kuta beach and didn’t think it was out of this world.
-Some of the beaches are black sand and other even have much trash there.
+For example, we been on Kuta beach and didn’t think it was out of this world.
+Some of the beaches are black sand and others even have much trash there.